es-ude/CommunicationLibrary/README.md

 ### Exceptions
 Instead of passing and handling error codes in long if-else statements, we use the CException library.
 However currently it is only partially used.

+## Known Issues
+* non blocking functions are in development
+* enabling promiscuous mode seems to prevent back to back reception of packages